richorama/richorama.github.io/_posts/2016-05-19-orleans-hello-world-2016-edition.md

 ...then add a reference to the project containing the grains.

-We can now write a client application which connects to a local silo and call the grain.
+We can now write a client application which connects to a local silo and calls the grain.

 I have included some retry logic when attempting to initialise the client, so the application waits until the silo is ready.